 Globalization like marriage has been a celebration of closeness followed by the dispute.
 No longer are attorneys just expected to fly in and out of European countries for arbitration sessions.
-It is becoming far more common that attorneys are asked to travel to high-risk environments to act on behalf of their client or collect evidence to build their case.
+It is becoming far more common that attorneys are asked to travel to ETS risk management to act on behalf of their client or collect evidence to build their case.
 Historically large law firms in London have told me that ‘they’ve not had any trouble before’ or ‘it’s not for long and they are in a nice hotel’.
 I expect that these are the individuals that are less proactive and instead accept what is presented to them rather than seeking new evidence from unlikely sources.

 Low Profile Security, Enabling Operations

 Thankfully these attitudes are now changing.
 Interestingly, not because terror attacks are now commonplace in our airports and theaters or because Corporate Social Responsibility is no longer considered the chime of libertarianism but because the world has become a smaller place.
 Attorneys find themselves far more aware of the evidence troves that exist and how to obtain them.
 They have also become far more aware (as have their insurers) that threats exist to travelers seeking to stick their nose in where it’s not wanted.
 Now more than ever we hear in the news of large organizations, wealth funds, and politicians thrust into the international limelight under accusations of corruption.
 The success or failure of a case can not only affect the participants but the geopolitics of the entire region.
 Naturally, it serves some to have investigating attorneys hindered in their efforts to construct a case.
 However, attorneys tend to be less intimidated and far more stubborn.